 CC: Right.
 Okay.
-So you said you take your supplement with your hydrogen water, is that first thing when you wake up or it’s what time?
+So you said you take your supplement with your hydrogen water, is that the first thing when you wake up or it’s what time?

 SG: Well, if I’m not going to a spin class or a pilates class, we’ll take the dogs for a hike.
 Our neighborhood’s very hilly and so we go for about a two-mile hike through the hills every morning and again, everything’s directed to the dogs rather than me.
 So I’ll come back and feed the dogs and then put out my supplements.
 I put my supplements out every day.
 I used to do it kind of once a week and put it in baggies.
 I stopped doing that, and I just do it every day.
 So I’ll take my supplements literally before I head off to work.
-My office opens at 8:00 most mornings, so I’ll take my giant handful of supplements kind of last thing I do before leaving for work.
+My office opens at 8:00 most mornings, so I’ll take my giant handful of supplements kind of the last thing I do before leaving for work.

 CC: Any supplement that breaks the fast?

-SG: In general, no. During the winter, I don’t eat breakfast or lunch during the week, and then I eat all my calories between 6:00 and 8:00 at night, so that 22 out of 24 hours I’m fasting.
-I think this is my eighteenth or nineteen year of doing this.
+SG: In general, no. During the winter, I don’t eat breakfast or lunch during the week, and then I eat all my calories between 6:00 and 8:00 at night so that 22 out of 24 hours I’m fasting.
+I think this is my eighteenth or nineteen years of doing this.
 Actually, as far as I know, I was one of the original writers about time-restricted feeding.
 It was actually in my first book back in 2006.
 I had a whole chapter on time-restricted feeding.
 My editor at that time, from Random House, thought it was so nuts that she said, “No, no, no. This is nuts.
 You’re already a nut case, but this is crazy.
 So I’ll give you a page and a half, and that’s all you get.”
 And she has, in subsequent years, called me up and said, “I’m so sorry.
 You were right.
 Why didn’t I believe you?” and she said, “Oh, at least I gave you a page and a half.”
-Anyhow, no, supplements in general are not going to break the fast.
+Anyhow, no, supplements, in general, are not going to break the fast.
 The other times of the year, my breakfast will be all my powders that I’ll drink.

 CC: So you mentioned you’re going for the hike every single morning?